-Under the terms of the Takeda Collaboration Agreement, Takeda paid us a \$40.0 million upfront payment, and is obligated to pay us up to an aggregate of \$25.0 million with respect to each program under the Takeda Collaboration Agreement directed to a target and based upon the achievement of certain preclinical milestone events, up to \$75.0 million in total, of which we have earned and received \$15.0 million to date.
+Under the terms of the Takeda Collaboration Agreement, Takeda paid us a \$40.0 million upfront payment, and is obligated to pay us up to an aggregate of \$25.0 million with respect to each of the three programs under the Takeda Collaboration Agreement directed to a target and based upon the achievement of certain preclinical milestone events, up to \$75.0 million in total, of which we have earned and received \$31.0 million to date.
 Takeda is also obligated to pay us a \$5.0 million option fee for each target for which Takeda exercises its option, up to \$15.0 million in total.
+Option fees of \$10.0 million were triggered in the year ended December 31, 2021 as a result of Takeda's opt-ins on the PTV:PGRN and ATV:TREM2 programs.